 China has become a trailblazer in the field of social commerce in recent years, enabling brands to reach a huge network of customers and become overnight sensations, writes Alexandra Kimmons

-China has become a trailblazer in the field of social commerce in recent years, with 89 percent of urban consumers in China already using social commerce, a figure that is predicted to rise.
+China has become a trailblazer in the field of social commerce in recent years, with 89% of urban consumers in China already using social commerce, a figure that is predicted to rise.

 This has enabled some companies to see sales in China boom.
 For example, Perfect Diary – a cosmetics brand – achieved RMB 100 million in sales in just 13 minutes during last year’s Singles Day promotions.
 According to RuHnn, one of China’s most successful influencers, Zhang Dayi, reported earnings of £37 million in 2016.

 Framing the Covid-19 pandemic as a form of social experiment seeking to understand what happens when a nation goes into hibernation, Adam Knight of Tong Digital says that “the answer is perhaps obvious – the entire nation goes online.”
-During China’s lockdown, WeChat social commerce traffic increased by 83 percent, and Taobao live-streaming viewing figures increased sevenfold.
-WeChat’s Mini-program function, launched in January 2017 and now a key social commerce tool, saw the average time spent daily by users on Mini-programs increase by 25 percent during the pandemic.
-Smaller players have also been able not only to survive, but thrive within China’s e-commerce market during this time, a prime example being group-buying app Pinduoduo, which on 13th May 2020 overtook JD.com as China’s second-largest online retailer.
+During China’s lockdown, WeChat social commerce traffic increased by 83%, and Taobao live-streaming viewing figures increased sevenfold.
+WeChat’s Mini-program function, launched in January 2017 and now a key social commerce tool, saw the average time spent daily by users on mini-programs increase by 25% during the pandemic.
+Smaller players have also been able not only to survive but thrive within China’s e-commerce market during this time, a prime example being group-buying app Pinduoduo, which on 13 May 2020 overtook JD.com as China’s second-largest online retailer.

 These trends have compounded the attractiveness of social commerce as a way for foreign brands to break into the China market: hesitancy has been replaced with a desire to engage.
 Charlotte Keesing, director of corporate affairs and international at Walpole Group, says that whilst some high-end brands have previously been reluctant to explore e-commerce, they are now beginning to innovate in this field, and smaller businesses for whom China was previously out of reach are now keen to do the same.